vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 i.
 Figuring out the right crate size

 After quickly realizing that the foldable metal crate I had lying at home, unused in a long time, cannot be used for flying, I looked for a plastic crate specifically built for air travel.
 I used the standard formula https://www.iata.org/contentassets/b0016da92c86449f850fe9560827bbea/pet-container-requirements.pdf to calculate the size for my dog.
 My golden retriever weighs around 65 pounds, but he is longer than most dogs that weigh the same.
 For his dimensions, the 48 inch crate https://www.petmate.com/petmate-sky-kennel/product/PM09 was the suitable choice.
 The monstrosity of the crate and the logistic challenges it was going to create were intimidating.
-But as someone who is claustrophobic when flying on airplanes, I knew there was no such thing as 'too much space' during a ~24 hour journey in the dark cargo hold.
+But as someone who is claustrophobic when flying in airplanes, I knew there was no such thing as 'too much space' during a ~24 hour journey in the dark cargo hold.
 I bought the giant 48 inch crate as early as I could.

 ii.
 Getting your dog used to the crate